 Another cheaper alternative for your stay are shared spaces aka bedspace accommodations.
 As opposed to capsule hotels, the space does not have that “claustrophobic feels” as it is a lot bigger.
 And like the previous one, you have a shared bathroom, laundry, a dedicated space for eating, and the like.

 Staying at shared spaces can cost you slightly higher than capsule hotels bu with added comfort.
 But then again, you can also hear the snore from the other beds from time to time.

 The rest of my stay in Tokyo, I stayed at this nice bunk-bed accommodation called Hostel EAST57 ASAKUSABASHI.
 It was cozy, spacious, and just ideal for solo travelers.

-With the popularity of accommodation platforms such as booking.com and AirBnB, you can now stay with a more local feels in Tokyo with homestay.
-These are accommodation options rented out by homeowners who have extra space in their residence.
+With the popularity of accommodation platforms such as booking.com and AirBnB, you can now stay with a more local feels in Tokyo with homestay (when I visited Nikko, I also booked for a nice homestay accommodation at Nikko Guesthouse Toyama).
+These are accommodation options rented out by homeowners who have extra space in their residences.
 This is another option you might want to consider as, like the previous two, this is a lot cheaper.

 One disadvantage in this kind of setup is that the owner might impose a curfew; you might be instructed to be home at a particular time in the night.

 Another is, the location might be a bit far from tourist attractions that you might end up spending more time walking or more amount for a ride.
 Thus, check every detail of the property you want to stay at.